merzann/v2_creative_spark_images_photography_shop/README.md

 #### From the User’s Perspective

-- Opens as a **modal popup**, styled with Bootstrap, rounded corners, and centered.
+- Clicking newsletter opens as a **modal popup**, styled with Bootstrap, rounded corners, and centered.

 - Users can interact with:
   - First Name input field
   - Last Name input field